Apartments in Elmwood Park

 1 BR 2 BR

-May Prices: Elmwood Park vs. Surrounding Areas
+December Prices: Elmwood Park vs. Surrounding Areas

 Rent Prices in Elmwood Park and Surrounding Areas

-Rent prices have increased in Elmwood Park over the last month.
+Rent prices have decreased in Elmwood Park over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Elmwood Park suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: